 Closing the Loop – SME manufacturers have to better understand the link between the shopfloor and their ERP system

-SAP Business One, while being designed for SME customers, is more than capable of handling the vast amounts of data Industry 4.0 will throw at it.
-“There has been such a convergence of technologies that SAP Business One has seen all the benefits of the bigger SAP products, like SAP HANA and SAP Business Objects, embedded into it,” explains Worsman.
+SAP Business One, has been designed for SME.
+So it’s more than capable of handling the vast amounts of data Industry 4.0 will throw at it.
+“There has been such a convergence of SAP technologies.
+This means Business One has all the benefits of the bigger SAP products, like SAP HANA and SAP Business Objects, embedded into it,” explains Worsman.
 “SMEs can benefit from all that power at a more modest cost.”

-With staff that have come from the manufacturing industry Ochiba are well-placed to offer advice to SMEs on the best ways to close the loop between ERP and the shopfloor, as well as looking at how to prepare your business for future challenges.
-“It is easier for us to teach people from the manufacturing area about ERP than vice versa,” reasons Worsman.
+Ochiba specialise in manufacturing solutions so are well-placed to offer advice to SMEs on the best ways to close the loop between ERP and the shopfloor.
+As well as looking at how to prepare your business for future challenges.